 - Mail out your invitations.
 These should be sent out at least three weeks in advance.

-- Collect Party supplies.
-From decorations to match your theme to food and drinks for the guests, try to get these as early as possible to avoid last minute stress when setting up for your graduation bash.
+- Collect party supplies.
+From decorations to match your theme to party food and drinks for the guests, try to get these as early as possible to avoid last minute stress when setting up for your graduation bash.

 - Set Up.
 Do your best to have most everything set up and prepared the day before the party, only leaving minor preparation for the day of.